faustovrz/FastIndep/ReadMe.txt

 check_symm again to ensure that there are no further problems with the data set.

 To run the check_symm copy the C++ file check_symmp.cpp to a new directory.
-To create the executable, open a terminal window in the directory containing  check_symm.cpp and type g++ -Wall -O *.cpp
+To create the executable, open a terminal window in the directory containing check_symm.cpp and type

+    g++ -O -Wall check_symm.cpp -o check_symm

 (In the line above the second flag is minus O, not number zero).
-This will create an executable a.out in the directory.
-Then type ./a.out dat.txt.
+This will create an executable check_symm  in the directory.
+Then type

+    ./check_symm dat.txt

 All warning messages will appear on the screen including the lines where there are problems with the data file.